 Congratulations, you have now bought a cryptocurrency!
 Maybe for the first time, maybe for the hundredth time.
 In any case, you should now start thinking about how to keep your cryptocurrencies safe.

 Due to the decentralized nature of cryptocurrencies, you are your own bank – meaning that you yourself are responsible for managing and protecting your crypto investments.

 This is done through what is known as a crypto wallet.
 There are a few different types of wallets, with their own advantages and disadvantages.
-Choosing the right wallet for your purposes is a bit more extensive, which is why we’ve written a separate guide on it: Best Crypto Wallets 2023.
+Choosing the right wallet for your purposes is a bit more extensive, which is why we've written a separate guide on it: Best Crypto Wallets in 2024.